 “And that goes for Satchmo, too.
 (Laughs softly.)
 Thank you.”

 It was the last thing he ever recorded.
 Satchmo, who was 69 at the time, died a little over four months later, in July 1971.

 Thirteen years ago, when this blog was not even a year old, our new friend Rob in Pennsylvania declared Irma Thomas’ rendition of “O Holy Night” to be “goosebump-inducing stuff.”
 It still is, and Rob has long since become an old friend, so we cue up this one for Rob every Christmas Eve.

 “O Holy Night,” Irma Thomas, from “A Creole Christmas,” 1990.
 It’s out of print.
 It’s also on “MOJO’s Festive Fifteen,” the fine Christmas compilation CD that came with the January 2011 issue of MOJO magazine, if you can find that.

-Speaking of Christmas wishes, now that our son is in grad school in Maryland, perhaps we’ll get to meet Rob in real life someday.
+Speaking of Christmas wishes, still hoping to meet Rob in real life someday.